Enrollment: By Donation

 What are the exact dates and times of the live sessions?

-All sessions are held on Thursdays from 5–7 pm Pacific Time, 6–8 pm Mountain Time, 7–9 pm Central Time, 8–10 pm Eastern Time, 9–11 pm Atlantic Time.
+Live sessions will be held on Wednesday evenings from 5–7 pm Pacific Time, 6–8 pm Mountain Time, 7–9 pm Central Time, 8–10 pm Eastern Time, 9–11 pm Atlantic Time.

 Will I have access to content after the program is over?